-Even if you were born and raised in Hawaii, you are not considered to be a true Hawaiian unless you have ancestry in your family.
+Even if you were born and raised in Hawaii, you are not considered to be a true Hawaiian unless you have some native Hawaiian blood in your veins.

 The Dole Plantation has the largest pineapple maze in the world.

-The Dole Plantation in Oahu has a pineapple maze that consists of 14,000 carefully crafted colorful Hawaiian plants, and it is definitely a big attraction for tourists.
+The Dole Plantation in Oahu has a pineapple-shaped maze that consists of 14,000 carefully crafted colorful Hawaiian plants, and it is definitely a big attraction for tourists.

-This huge maze stretches over 3 acres & contains a mystery in the center along with eight secret stations for those who want to find it.
+This huge maze stretches over 3 acres & contains a mystery in the center, along with eight secret stations for those who want to find it.
 In 2008 it was declared as the largest pineapple maze in the world.

-And even fewer people on Lanai, which is the smallest inhabited island open to visitors in Hawaii.
+Even fewer people live on Lanai, which is the smallest inhabited island open to visitors in Hawaii.

-Hawaii was the first state to ban plastic bags.
+Hawaii was the first US state to ban plastic bags.

-In July 2015, Oahu- the most populated Hawaiian island, joined the other Hawaiian islands and banned plastic bags from their stores.
+In July 2015, Oahu, the most populated Hawaiian island, joined the other Hawaiian islands and banned single-use plastic bags from their grocery stores.

 A number of Hollywood movies are filmed in Hawaii.

-Over the years there have been a number of popular movies filmed in Hawaii, including a number of films that are actually set in different locations.
+Over the years, there have been a number of popular movies filmed in Hawaii, including a number of films that are actually set in different locations.

-Some of these movies include Jurassic Park & Jurassic World, 50 First Dates, Jumanji: Welcome to the Jungle, Godzilla Vs Kong, Tropic Thunder, and Lilo & Stitch.
+Some of these movies include Jurassic Park and Jurassic World, 50 First Dates, Jumanji: Welcome to the Jungle, Godzilla Vs Kong, Tropic Thunder, and Lilo & Stitch.

 Many of these filming locations can be seen at Kualoa Ranch, one of the world’s most famous private nature reserves.